CarletonURocketry/guides-and-manuals/coding-standards.md

 ## Macros:

-Macros should be written in uppercase snake case.
+Macros (defines and enums) should be written in uppercase snake case.
 This helps to differentiate them from both variables and functions:

 * **GOOD:** `#define MAX_LENGTH 1024`
 * **BAD:**  `#define maxLength 2014`